What is Erasmus+?

 The European Commission wants to increase mobility, including outside Europe.
 Therefore, the EC makes more fairs available for students, interns, teachers and others.

-Erasmus + also more specifically engages youth in internationalization and attaches more importance to non-formal learning.
+Erasmus+ more specifically engages youths in internationalization and attaches more importance to non-formal learning.
 Cross-sectoral activities stimulate cooperation between education and industry.

-Regarding project Talent for Romania (Tichindeal homework residence)
+Regarding project Talent for Romania (Tichindeal educational center)

 The project is rated very well and deserves more attention within the European Union.
-"It is a good thing that sixteen Level 1 and Level 2 participants are not only supervised by teachers, but especially students from Level 3 and 4", says Erasmus +.
+"It is a good thing that 16 Level 1 and Level 2 participants are not only supervised by teachers, but especially students from Level 3 and 4", says Erasmus+.